10 Examples of Teaser Email Campaigns

 Focus: well… the focus should definitely be on the product and on its unique cutting-edge features.
 Describe them piece by piece — do not reveal all features in one single email.

 Also, show a few more features of the product or more details regarding the release date on your website.
-In every email, ask the readers to visit your it for more information.
+In every email, ask the readers to visit it for more information.

 Number of emails: depends on what kind of product you are promoting this way and on how much time you have left till the product launch date.
 Normally, it takes from 2 to 5 emails to build anticipation and to grow it.